shashank-workb/justsu-blog/README.md

 ![ERD with colored entities (UML notation)](https://user-images.githubusercontent.com/64981954/143776314-0fa2fe7c-642e-4f58-ac4a-b2f264a1fa68.jpeg)

+## Future Enhancements

+- Migrate whole project to another AWS EC2 instance with DB retention

+- Search functionality

+- Chat

+- Rectify location tracking

+- Refactor code to use CBV only

+- Add security features

+- Load test

+- Dockerize and deploy

+- Frontend (js/vue*), responsive site

+- Notifications and like functionality

+- Expose consumable REST-API using DRF

+- Use dedicated services(S3 for images, CDN for serving static files, RDS for DB ....)

+- Increase and establish proper logging

+- Understand and add custom Middleware

+- Payments

-# Feedback
+# Suggestions and Feedback

-If you have any feedback, please reach out to me at
+If you have any feedback or suggestions, please reach out to me at
 - shashank.workb@gmail.com
 - https://www.linkedin.com/in/mshashank-work/